 Why is Top Full Grain Leather Rare and Pricey?

 At first, it feels like cheating.
 People use leather, lots of cow skin all around.
 If you can remove the hair and treat it without spoiling the uppermost layer, that should give top full grain leather, right?
-Yes, but the problem is, living animals spoil their skins.
+Yes, but the problem is, living animals ruin their skins.
 They get bumped, scratched, spotted.
-Cattles move and they get sick.
+Cattle move, and they get sick.

-Only 3 to 6% leather products can contain enough amount of top full grain leather.
-But you have to take care of shoes in order to use them for long.
+Only 3 to 6% of leather products can contain enough amount of top full grain leather.
+But you have to take care of shoes to use them for long.